 As you can see, joining tables throws an error: Ambiguous column name id.
 It is because the id is present on both Employee and department tables.
 And SQL Server doesn’t know which one you want it to retrieve.

-To resolve this kind of issue, you always have to use the table name before the column name.
+To resolve this issue, you always have to use the table name before the column name.
 For example, the following code uses the ALIAS table name before the column names.
 By this approach, we can inform the Server that we are looking for an id belonging to the department table.

 We can write the above query as: